flow-php/flow/UPGRADE.md

 ### 1) `ref` expression nullability

 `ref("entry_name")` is no longer returning null when the entry is not found.
 Instead, it throws an exception.
-The same behavior can be achieved through using newly introduced `optional` expression:
+The same behavior can be achieved through using a newly introduced `optional` expression:

 Before:
 ```php